ZonghaoLi777/githubTrending/README.md

 ## Html

+* 【2025-11-03】[github / personal-website](https://github.com/github/personal-website) - Code that'll help you kickstart a personal website that showcases your work as a software developer.
 * 【2025-11-01】[ranuts / document](https://github.com/ranuts/document) - Perform common file preview and editing via the web.
 * 【2025-10-31】[design-tokens / community-group](https://github.com/design-tokens/community-group) - This is the official DTCG repository for the design tokens site and specification.
 * 【2025-10-30】[OCA / helpdesk](https://github.com/OCA/helpdesk) - Odoo modules for managing a HelpDesk system